Pratish10/Pratish10/README.md

 </div>

 <!--Intro start-->

-- 🔭 I’m currently working on QR Dine

-- 🌱 I’m currently learning **Go Lang**

 - 👯 I’m looking to collaborate on **on any technologies or framework**

 - ☁️ I've keen interest in Web development.
-So,I'm learning **Nextjs**

 - 💬 Ask me about **Reactjs, Nodejs, AWS, MongoDB, Devops**